-As a risk type, operational risk has acquired its own distinct position in the banking world.
-It is defined within the Rabobank Group as "the risk of losses resulting from inadequate or failed internal processes, people or systems or by external events".
-Rabobank Group operates within the current regulatory framework as regards measuring and managing operational risk, including holding capital for this risk.
-Events of recent decades in modern international banking have shown that operational risks can lead to substantial losses.
-Examples of operational risk incidents are highly diverse: fraud or other illegal conduct, failure of an institution to have policies and procedures and controls in place to prevent, detect and report incidents of non-compliance with applicable laws or regulations, claims relating to inadequate products, inadequate documentation, losses due to poor occupational health and safety conditions, errors in transaction processing and system failures.
-The occurrence of any such incidents or additional cost of complying with new regulation could have a material adverse effect on Rabobank Group's reputation and results of operations.
+Operational risk is defined by Rabobank Group as "the risk of losses resulting from inadequate or failed internal processes, people or systems or by external events".
+Operational risk includes all non-financial risk types.
+Rabobank Group operates within the current regulatory framework with measuring and managing operational risk, including holding capital for this risk.
+Events in modern international banking have shown that operational risks can lead to substantial losses.
+Examples of operational risk incidents are highly diverse: fraud or other illegal conduct, failure of an institution to have policies and procedures and controls in place to prevent, detect and report incidents of non-compliance with applicable laws or regulations, inadequate control processes to manage risks, ineffective implementation of internal controls, claims relating to inadequate products, inadequate documentation, losses due to poor occupational health and safety conditions, errors in transaction processing, system failures and cyberattacks.
+Organisational changes in the process of being implemented may result in an increased risk profile.
+Rabobank Group is undergoing major changes such as the recently approved initiative with regard to a new operating model in the Netherlands and major remediation programmes such as the interest rate derivatives recovery framework.
+Furthermore, the bank is undergoing a restructuring in respect of its control system with the implementation of the Risk Control Framework, which seeks to adopt a unified approach for Rabobank Group on how to execute risk and control activities.
+As these changes progress, the number of Rabobank Group's employees is declining.
+The combination of change in the company and workforce may temporarily have a negative impact on existing work flow and operations and may consequently lead to an increased operational risk profile.
+The possible increase of the number of operational risk incidents or additional cost of complying with new regulation could have a material adverse effect on Rabobank Group's reputation and could have a material adverse effect on Rabobank Group's business, financial condition and results of operations.